How Did This Happen?

 Kerry's proud of his efforts.
 Happy that he stepped outside the box.
 And generally, readers are too.

 Want the eBook AViS at a special, behind-the-scenes price?

 Or, how about a signed copy of the print book?

 If you've read Amish Vampires in Space already, please tell your friends about it.
 Write reviews, share your copy, or buy another to give away.
 (Have a picture of yourself with the book?
 Use the contact form to get it added to the gallery above.)

 There's more to the story, though.
-The sequel, Amish Zombies from Space, is available, and is every bit as suspenseful and thought-provoking as the first.
-To find out more about that, click here.
+The sequels are available, and are every bit as suspenseful and thought-provoking as the first.
+To find out more about Amish Zombies from Space, click here.